 Line capacity is often problematic with PSTN or ISDN as well as adding additional lines, couple with the extra engineering costs required to implement any changes it’s understandable why there is a push to move away from these working practices.

 Q. Do we need to upgrade our Phone System?

 A. Not immediately but without doubt its worth considering the options available in the run up to the confirmed switch-off in 2025, whether you need to consider an IP-PBX or a VoIP system.

 Many businesses are starting to make that move now and take advantage of the many system features and benefits that they bring, including reduced call costs and voicemail to email at a basic level.
-Its probably a fair assessment that we are all working differently now compared to 10 years ago, the technology has moved on from only being able to make a phone call from the handset on your desk.
+We are all working differently now compared to 10 years ago and the technology has moved on significantly from only being able to make a phone call from the handset on your desk.
 Staff expect to be able to work remotely or on the road and importantly, the technology now allows that to happen with smartphone integration.